Key facts and figures

 The Medico-Social was the last building to be renovated by Selldorf Architects.
 The façade and the roof were completely refurbished.
 The original interior staircase was retained.

-When it opens in 2021, the Medico-Social will become a hotel.
+When it opens in 2021, the Medico-Social has become a hotel.

 Le Medico-Social was revealed to the public in the summer of 2020 while it was still in the interim phase of construction.
 Inside, the exhibition It's Urgent! designed by Hans Ulrich Obrist was presented.